Athletics: Warholm caps perfect season with world 400m hurdles gold

 The race was expected to come down to a duel between the Norwegian and the American who pushed each other to career best times in Zurich in August and it unfolded as predicted.

-There has been precious little for Qataris to cheer at Khalifa Stadium but the biggest crowd of the championships were on their feet when Samba, the third fastest man of all time, stepped onto the track and rewarded them with a bronze.
+There has been precious little for Qataris to cheer at Khalifa Stadium but the home fans were on their feet when Samba, the third fastest man of all time, stepped onto the track.

+The cheers echoing through the stadium were a welcome change for the hosts who have endured days of criticism over sparse attendances and searing temperatures that have forced some competitions to begin in the middle of the night.

+The women’s 3,000m steeplechase and the men’s 5,000m drew the first real noise of the championships as a crowd seemed to magically appear midway through the session.

 Reporting by Steve Keating; Editing by Ken Ferris